gofiber/fiber/docs/api/redirect.md

 toc_max_heading_level: 5
 ---

-The redirect package is used to redirect the context (request) to a different URL or route.
+The redirect methods are used to redirect the context (request) to a different URL or route.

 ## Redirect Methods